aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 existing policy which is a subpar user experience.
 The proposed solution to this issue is to use a custom resource to retrieve the existing bucket policy and append the OAC policy statement via the `GetBucketPolicy()` and `PutBucketPolicy()` API calls after the CloudFront distribution has been created.
+Users can choose to opt-in by setting the `overrideImportedBucketPolicy` property to `true`.
+This way we don't silently modify their imported bucket policy which could lead to unintended behaviour.

 In the case where the S3 bucket uses SSE-KMS encryption (customer-managed key), a circular dependency error occurs when trying to deploy the template.
 When granting